fenske/intro-to-aws-autoscaling-with-ansible/labs/setup-elb-custom-healthchecks.md

-# Provisioning Autoscaling group with sereral EC2 instances and ELB
+# Provisioning Autoscaling group with sereral EC2 instances, ELB and custom ELB healthchecks

 In this lab you will provision an AWS autoscaling group which will create an ELB and 2 EC2 instances with EC2 instances healthchecks